aroramayank2002/AutomationTestAndFrankly01/ReadMe.md

 * Android emulator should be running before the test starts.
 	* It can be started from android studio > tools > AVD Manager > Emulator
-* &Frankly app should be installed to the emulator.
+* &Frankly application should be installed to the emulator.
-	* Get emulator device id ( android debugger bridge, installs with android studio)
+	* Get emulator device id ( android debugger bridge, installs with android studio).
-	* Install the app
+	* Install the application.
 ```
 >adb devices
 List of devices attached